DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 ???
 Tip "Optional Boilerplate Email for MS Teams Calendar Event"
     This meeting will be used to prioritize the issues found at < link to project board > for the upcoming support sprint scheduled < date range of support >.
 The list of issues found on the project board is currently incomplete.
 If the list doesn't contain work that you would like to see scheduled during this sprint, then feel free to add items to the list.
 For contributors outside the ASC, please note that organizational policy does not currently allow read/write access to internal project boards.
 If you'd like work to be scheduled during this sprint, please ensure that an issue has been created and email me at < your email > to get the work scheduled.

+???
+Danger "For USGS devs: What mechanism do we use to send these emails out?"

+    We use GovDelivery to create bulletins.
+These bulletins are emails which are broadcasted to our subscribers who have signed up with the link mentioned above.
+If you do not know how to create these bulletins ask the software lead for details of how to sign up for and sign into GovDelivery.

 ### Step 4: Selecting Additional Issues